China Art Museum, Shanghai: Architecture

 Construction for the China Pavilion of the Shanghai Expo began on 28 December 2007, and the building was completed on 8 February 2010.
 It was the most expensive pavilion at the Expo, costing an estimated US$220 million.
 The 63-metre high pavilion, the tallest structure at the Expo, is dubbed "the Crown of the East" due to its resemblance to an ancient crown.
 The building was designed by a team led by architect He Jingtang, who were inspired by the Chinese corbel bracket called dougong as well as the ancient bronze cauldron called ding.

 Exhibitions

-The China Art Museum has a collection of about 14,000 artworks, mainly of Chinese modern art.
+The China Art Museum, Shanghai has a collection of about 14,000 artworks, mainly of Chinese modern art.

 Origin of Chinese modern and contemporary art

 "The Bright Moon Rises from the Sea – Origin of the Chinese Modern and Contemporary Art" (海上生明月—中国近现代美术之源) is a permanent exhibition that chronicles the development of contemporary and modern Chinese art, starting with the Shanghai School at the end of the Qing Dynasty.
 It is divided into three periods (Qing, the Republic of China, and the People's Republic of China) and ten units, covering two floors with more than 6,000 works of art.
 The exhibition is curated by Lu Fusheng (卢辅圣).